In-State Actual Travel Reimbursement (SAME RULES AS OUT-OF-STATE TRAVEL APPLY HERE). Forms for In-State Actual linked below.

 Out-of-State Travel Reimbursement Forms are paid as soon as the trip is complete, the Reimbursement Form is correctly completed, and the required paperwork is provided.
 If the form is not completed correctly or paperwork is missing, the Accounts Payable Office will contact the traveler and inform them of any issues delaying their reimbursement.

-To request reimbursement of out-of-state travel expenses, send to the Accounts Payable Office (1) the approved Request for Out-of-State Travel, (2) completed Out-of-State Travel Reimbursement Form, and (3) original receipts.
+To request reimbursement of out-of-state travel expenses, send to the Accounts Payable Office (1) the approved Request for Out-of-State Travel, (2) completed Out-of-State Travel Reimbursement Form, and (3) required original receipts.
 Receipts must be provided by the business, list what was purchased, and show the amount that was paid in order to be reimbursed.

 The Request for Out-of-State Travel lists the amounts approved for travel expenses.
 The total amount expended for a trip cannot exceed the total amount approved for the trip by more than 10%.